RESEARCH ESSAY

 The paper expands upon and applies larger thematic and methodological issues raised in class regarding the topic discussed.
 It displays skepticism (critical thinking) and originality in examining "the thinking behind the thinking" by raising important questions beyond relying on the content of sources consulted.

 The paper has a cover-page, a body, a bibliography and an appendix and incorporates charts, tables and/or graphs that have been created using either Excel or PowerPoint, and display original research.
 Useful illustrations may also be included.
-The paper is written in the APA style.

 The paper includes a minimum of 8 pertinent sources referenced more than once in the body of the paper.